PKU-ICST-MIPL/MCSCH_TOMM2019/README.md

 # Introduction
-This is the source code of our CVPR 2019 paper "Sequential Cross-Modal Hashing Learning via Multi-scale Correlation Mining".
+This is the source code of our TOMM 2019 paper "Sequential Cross-Modal Hashing Learning via Multi-scale Correlation Mining".
 Please cite the following paper if you use our code.

 Zhaoda Ye and Yuxin Peng, "Sequential Cross-Modal Hashing Learning via Multi-scale Correlation Mining", ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM), Vol. 15, No. 4, p.
 105, Dec.
 2019.(SCI, EI)